Resonant or asymmetric: The status of sub-GeV dark matter: Models of sub-GeV dark matter

 The DM annihilation cross section into charged lepton pairs is given by~\cite{Feng:2017drg}

 for scalar DM and

 for fermionic DM, where $y \equiv s/m_\text{DM}^2$.
 For the annihilation into hadrons, we proceed in analogy to the decay width discussed above and write

 In principle, DM particles could also annihilate into dark photon pairs, but for the spectrum that we consider ($m_{A'} > 2 m_\text{DM}$) this decay mode is strongly suppressed and plays a negligible role in the calculation of the DM relic abundance.
+We also note that ref.~\cite{Mohlabeng:2024itu} recently showed that higher-order corrections to the annihilation cross section may be non-negligible for large values of $g_\mathrm{DM}$.
+Given other large theory uncertainties that enter the relic density calculation (see below), these corrections are not included in the present work.

 To understand the importance of the resonance parameter $\epsilon_R$ introduced in eq.~\eqref{eq:resparam}, we define

 as a dimensionless measure of the kinetic energy available in an annihilation process.
 In the non-relativistic limit, $\epsilon = v_\text{DM}^2$, where $v_\text{DM}$ denotes the velocity of each DM particle in the CM frame.
 With this definition, the dark photon propagator becomes